doyleyoung/dynafilter-proj/Readme.md

 #### Lookup strategy

-When looking for the configured fields, the lookup strategy is the following:
+When looking for fields listed in the annotation, the following lookup strategy is used:

 1. Fields/attributes/properties
 2. Access methods (Camel cased methods that start with *get*) [1]